 Up to date information about the ACC response to COVID-19 and how they can assist is on the ACC website at acc.co.nz/covid-19/businesses.

 Small Business Cashflow loan CLICK HERE (12 May)

 MBIE (Ministry of Business, Innovation and Employment) Guidance during COVID-19 CLICK HERE

-IRD - Recently the Government announced more tax changes to assist NZ businesses to manage the impacts of COVID-19 (4 May) DOWNLOAD
+IRD - Tax changes to assist NZ businesses to manage the impacts of COVID-19 (4 May) DOWNLOAD

 FREE Business Helpline to help provide guidance to businesses: